RobotecAI/RobotecGPULidar/README.md

 1. Install [Microsoft Visual Studio](https://visualstudio.microsoft.com/pl/downloads/) (Visual Studio 2019 when using ROS2 extension) with **C++ CMake tools for Windows** component.
 2. Install [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) **11.4.4+**.
 3. Download [NVidia OptiX](https://developer.nvidia.com/designworks/optix/downloads/legacy) **7.2**.
-   - install the framework and set environment variable `OptiX_INSTALL_DIR`
+   - install the framework and set the environment variable `OptiX_INSTALL_DIR`
 4. Install [Python3](https://www.python.org/downloads/).
-5. Run `x64 Native Tools Command Prompt for VS 20xx` and navigate to RGL repository.
+5. Run `x64 Native Tools Command Prompt for VS 20xx` and navigate to the RGL repository.
 6. Run `python setup.py` command to build the project.
-   - It will use CMake to generate files for build system (ninja) and build.
+   - It will use CMake to generate files for the build system (ninja) and build.
    - You can pass optional CMake and ninja parameters, e.g.
      - `python setup.py --cmake="-DCMAKE_BUILD_TYPE=Debug" --ninja="-j 16"`
+   - You can build with extensions, e.g.
+      - `./setup.py --with-pcl --with-ros2`
    - See `python setup.py --help` for usage information.

 ## Acknowledgements